 Intro to Private Pilot Basic Ground School Course

 Ground School is the first step in earning your private pilot’s license.
 Mr. Dan Moore, a flight instructor and certified tester with Dan Moore Aero, LLC in Elizabethton, and also a PA parent, is offering students the opportunity to begin the steps of getting a private pilot’s license.
 This intensive will be held at school for any student who is interested or curious about becoming a private pilot.
 Depending on the weather and the size of the class, there may be a trip to the Elizabethton airport for a flight in a private airplane.
-The cost is for the Ground School manuals which can be used if a student wishes to continue their training.
+The cost of $135 is for the Ground School manuals which can be used if a student wishes to continue their training.

 Intro to Spanish

 Students will learn the basics of conversational Spanish.
 They will practice their new listening, speaking, reading, and writing skills through activities and games.
 Students will investigate the culture and geography of Spanish-speaking countries in the Western Hemisphere.
 On our last day, the class will go to lunch at a local restaurant.
+This intensive is led by Mrs. Hollowell, and the cost is $5 and money for lunch on the last day.

 Outdoor Adventure and Activities